Blog

 End-to-end verification Manual testing Automatic, policy-based

-SLA & 24/7 help None/community Vendor + provider
+Support & escalation None/community Vendor + provider support

 Isolation and Throughput